HQSquantumsimulations/qoqo_examples/documentation/src/introduction.md

 The packages qoqo and roqoqo are a pair of quantum computing toolkits  by [HQS Quantum Simulations](https://quantumsimulations.de).

 Like many quantum toolkits qoqo and roqoqo are at the core circuit based toolkits.
-A sequence of operations to be run on a quantum computer are grouped into a quantum circuit.
+A sequence of operations to be run on a quantum computer is grouped into a [quantum circuit](circuits/intro.md).

 In the majority of quantum computing applications the output of several quantum circuits needs to be collected and processed using additional classical measurement input to construct a usable measurement result (e.g. when using a quantum computer to simulate physical quantum systems).

-qoqo and roqoqo also provide tools to group quantum circuits and measurement input into a QuantumProgram.
+qoqo and roqoqo also provide tools to group quantum circuits and measurement input into a [QuantumProgram](high-level/intro.md).
 QuantumPrograms are designed as a high-level interface to quantum computations that can be used similar to standard function calls.
 QuantumPrograms accept floating point inputs, can be serialized and only need qoqo/roqoqo and a simulator or hardware backend to be executed.

-### What roqoqo/qoqo is:
+### What roqoqo/qoqo is

 * A toolkit to represent quantum operations and circuits
-* A tool to package quantum circuits and classical information into Quantum Programs
+* A tool to package quantum circuits and classical information into quantum programs
 * A way to serialize quantum programs
 * A set of optional interfaces to devices, simulators and toolkits (e.g. [qoqo_quest](https://github.com/HQSquantumsimulations/qoqo-quest), [qoqo_mock](https://github.com/HQSquantumsimulations/qoqo_mock), [qoqo_qasm](https://github.com/HQSquantumsimulations/qoqo_qasm))

-### What roqoqo/qoqo is **not**:
+### What roqoqo/qoqo is **not**

 * A decomposer translating circuits to a specific set of gates
 * A quantum circuit optimizer